oernster/calendifier/README.md

 ## 🏗️ Architecture

 This application features a sophisticated modular architecture with emphasis on internationalization and cultural awareness.
-For detailed technical documentation, see **[📖 Architecture Documentation](docs/architecture.md)**.
+For detailed technical documentation, see **[📖 Architecture Documentation](docs/architecture.md)** and the [📚 Documentation](#-documentation) section for additional specialized documentation files.

 ### 🧩 Key Components